 About the Examination

 The certification for hospice medical directors offered by HMDCB represents a standard of knowledge and practice.
-Professionals working in the field of hospice and palliative medicine can demonstrate core competence in the knowledge and skills of their specialty by meeting the HMDCB’s eligibility requirements, passing the examination, and participating in HMDCB’s Maintenance of Certification program.
+Professionals working in the field of hospice and palliative medicine can demonstrate the knowledge and skills of their specialty by meeting the HMDCB’s eligibility requirements, passing the examination, and participating in HMDCB’s Maintenance of Certification program.

 Because hospice medical directors provide services of critical importance to individuals as they approach the end of life, it is beneficial for the general public as well as other healthcare providers to be able to recognize hospice medical directors who have demonstrated minimum core competence in the knowledge and skills necessary to function as a hospice physician and medical director.

-Clinical experience in the field of hospice and palliative medicine is therefore required for initial certification.
-The exam is designed for an individual who has actively practiced in the field for a minimum number of hours over a certain time period as outlined in the eligibility requirements.
+Clinical experience in the field of hospice and palliative medicine is required for initial certification, and must use the knowledge and skills described in the Content Blueprint.
+The exam is designed individuals who have actively practiced in the field for a minimum number of hours over a certain time period as outlined in the eligibility requirements.

 "It is a very comprehensive exam that is designed to evaluate the knowledge and clinical judgment skills in key areas of hospice.
 I am glad I took this test."